MiamiOH-CSE274/Interactive-Debugging/README.md

 The “step over” command in the debugging menu is designed to make the program execute the current line, and then stop on the next line of code that would be executed.
 In a loop, for example, each step should move you one line down the body of the loop, then when you step at the end of the loop it should take you back to the top.
 You should step through the body of the loop one time for each iteration of the loop.

-* 6.a) sideLength*sideLength = 40000, so how many times would you expect to hit the line “grid[i] = ‘ ‘” if you are just using “step over” repeatedly?
+* 6.a) I would expect to hit it 40000 times, since it starts at zero.
-* 6.b) Try hitting “step over” repeatedly, and see if it does what you expected.
+* 6.b) Doesn't do exactly what I'm expecting, but I'm not sure if I'm using the button correctly, it only runs once thruogh the for loop.
+It seems that i is somehow 40000 before the loop starts...
-* 6.c) What is the bug?
+* 6.c) It isn't running through the loop correctly.
+Upon looking at it for quite a long time, I noticed the semi-colon after the for loop.

 Step 7
 ------